Environmental Groups – Parks & Preserves

 Austin, TX 78746

-Projects/Activities: The Conservancy’s goal is to permanently conserve open space in a six-county region.
-Since incorporation in 2000, HCC has worked with the City of Austin and other partners to conserve over 44,000 acres.
+Projects/Activities: The Conservancy’s goal is to permanently conserve open space in a six-county region to protect our natural resources.
+Since incorporation in 2000, HCC has conserved over 12,000 acres of land.

 In addition, HCC created a vision in 1999 for the first regional trail system in Central Texas, now called the “Violet Crown Trail” (VCT).
-The first six-mile segment is now open.
-Users will be able to experience wildlife, clean streams, and the breathtaking views of land preserved by HCC and its partners.
+The trail currently stretches from Zilker Park to the Lady Bird Johnson Wildflower Center and will eventually extend into Hays County making it the longest trail system of its kind.
+The VCT offers much needed access to the outdoors allowing users to experience wildlife, clean streams, and breathtaking views of land preserved by HCC and its partners.

-Volunteer Opportunities: National Public Lands Day, National Trails Day, plus regular cleanups on the Violet Crown Trail.
+Volunteer Opportunities: National Public Lands Day, National Trails Day, and It’s my Park Day, plus regular cleanups on the Violet Crown Trail.
 Visit our Web site to sign up and to find out about upcoming opportunities.

 Newsletters/Publications: See our Blog under “About Us” section of Web site.